badasintended/monopoly/README.md

 # monopoly [![2][2]][4]  [![3][3]][5] <img src="src/main/resources/icon.png" align="right"/>

-monopoly is a Minecraft mod that tries to unify dropped items, keeping only one type of item optainable.
+monopoly is a Minecraft mod that'll try to unify dropped items, keeping only one type of item optainable.
-**Configuration is required to monopoly.**
+By default, it will try to monopolize ores, ingots, plates, etc. to whatever the first item it can get.
+**Manual configuration is recommended to monopoly the correct market.**

 ### Config Options
 Config is saved on `.minecraft/config/monopoly.json`.